 Change from owner-occupant to owner-occupant occurs at a sale.
-When a new owner-occupant is not low-income, the loan is not assumable, and the loan balance is immediately due and payable.
-If the new owner-occupant qualifies as low-income, the purchaser may either pay the loan in full or assume all loan repayment obligations of the original owner-occupant, subject to the approval of the Lender's Loan Advisory Committee.
+When a new owner-occupant is not low-income, the loan is not assumable and the loan balance is immediately due and payable.
+If the new owner-occupant qualifies as low-income, the purchaser may either pay the loan in full or assume all loan repayment obligations of the original owner-occupant, subject to the approval of the Lender's Loan Committee (depends on the HCD program).

 If a transfer of the property occurs through inheritance, the heir (as owner-occupant) may be provided the opportunity to assume the loan at an interest rate based on household size and household income, provided the heir is income eligible.
 If the heir intends to occupy the property and is not low-income, the balance of the loan is due and payable.
-All such changes are subject to the review and approval of the Lender's Loan Advisory Committee.
+For CDBG only, if the heir intends to act as an ownerinvestor (not permitted under HOME), the balance of the loan may be converted to an owner/investor interest rate and loan term and a rent limitation agreement is signed and recorded on title.
+All such changes are subject to the review and approval of the Lender's Loan Committee.